 As we prepare to celebrate St. Valentine’s Day I would like to link to two articles that I have written on this subject.
 I hope that you find them helpful.
 May God help us learn to celebrate Valentine’s Day the way that would honor Him.

 As we are preparing to celebrate Valentine’s Day here in the USA and all over the world I cannot help but wonder if people actually know what they are celebrating and why.
-Many times tradition draws out over time and celebrations develop but those who celebrate usually forget the reason for the celebration, especially as much time passes and new generations come on the scene.
+Many times, traditions develop over time, as holidays or special celebrations become traditional.
+Those who celebrate usually forget the reason for the celebration, especially as time passes and new generations come on the scene, not necessarily directly connected to the celebrations and traditions.
 I feel that this is the case with Valentine’s Day, or the day of “lovers” as some have suggested.
 In this article I would like to give the history of St. Valentine and the reason why we celebrate his day in many parts of the world as well as share how to celebrate “True Love” from a biblical perspective.

 As I wrote yesterday, there are several men of faith from the O.T. who loved people and did all that they could to help people who were running as fast as they could toward destruction by being disobedient to God.
 I would like to continue the list that we began yesterday and see what other truths we can learn from God about how to love people and serve them.